Social Services

 7. The Australian community and social services sector plays a critical role in creating inclusive communities and should be well resourced to deliver evidence-based social services.

-8. First Nations peoples must have equal rights and access to essential services including health, mental health, education, training, housing, community infrastructure, employment support, and culturally specific and culturally safe justice systems.
+8. First Nations peoples must have equal rights and equitable access to essential services including health and mental health services, legal support, education, training, housing, community infrastructure, employment and employment support.
+These services must be culturally specific and culturally safe.

 Aims